ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 # What are some of the challenges?
 Human interactions are necessary at each phase for traditional collection methods.

-What type of data does a Building Information Model posses?
+# What type of data does a Building Information Model posses?
 - Schematics
 - System Manuals
 - Issues/Tasks associated with an area/component
 - Measurements
 - System Meta Data (electrical values, nut types, etc..)
+- Blueprints
--
+- CAD (2d/3D)

+# Goals
+- Automate Building Information Collection allowing the human to verify and assign.
+- Visualize BIM data quicker with fewer human hours involved
+- Lower the cost of entry for the initial ingestion cycle when onboarding a new client site.
+- Optimized for low touch collection, reducing the needs for clearances, training, tethering, and so much more that goes into being authorized to enter a space.

+---

 Resources:
 https://constructible.trimble.com/construction-industry/what-is-bim-building-information-modeling